When You Feel Hurt By Your PartnerBy Dr. Margaret Paul

 January 24, 2011

-This article explores two kinds of relationship hurt - hurt that comes from another's uncaring behavior, and hurt that comes from the lies we may tell ourselves about the other person.
+Discover the two kinds of relationship hurt - hurt that comes from another's uncaring behavior, and hurt that comes from the lies we may tell ourselves.

 I was stunned and devastated.
 The last thing I wanted to do was hurt my children.
 In that moment, I not only stopped yelling, I vowed never to yell at my children again.
 And I didn't.
 I understood that my yelling at them was very hurtful to them, but I still didn't get that someone doing this to me was hurtful to me.